What is Autism Spectrum Disorder?

 Davis Autism Approach® Program can benefit anyone on the autism spectrum, but here I have chosen to focus on the symptoms generally associated with Asperger’s syndrome.
 That is because parents of someone diagnosed with autism will likely already have obtained a formal diagnosis before visiting this web site.
 Asperger’s syndrome may be much more difficult to diagnose, as will pervasive developmental disorder-not otherwise specified (PDD-NOS).

 All individuals on the autism spectrum will display many of the following characteristics to a greater or lesser degree.
 No individual will have all of the characteristics.
-If you have a loved one that seems to have many of these characteristics, please contact Dr. Cathy Dodge Smith for more information or to arrange a consultation.
+If you have a loved one that seems to have many of these characteristics, please contact Desmond Smith for more information or to arrange a consultation.

 Asperger’s Syndrome: Characteristics